SAP-samples/btp-secure-development/exercises/ex1/ex1.1/README.md

 ### 🪜 Step 1: Login as Alice (Support User)

-- Access SAP Build Work Zone.
+- Access the launchpad of SAP Build Work Zone.
 - Login with alice.jones@bestrun.com.
 - Navigate to the Incident Management application.